 - You can also get up to 12GB of data per month for $75 for the first three months, with the price going up to $135 for each additional three months.

 Visible is a recently launched carrier that is essentially owned by Verizon, and therefore utilizes its 4G network.
-It also is trying to do something different in that it has just one plan to choose from, with no other options or add-ons to make things confusing.
+It tries to do something different in that it has just one plan to choose from, with no other options or add-ons to make things confusing.
 There’s also no store to visit; Visible is only available on its official web site or on its Visible app.

 Here’s a quick look at what makes Visible different: